go101/golds/README.md

   * Click a local identifier to highlight all the occurences of the identifier.
   * Click a use of a non-local identifier to jump to the declaration of the non-local identifier.
   * Click the name of a field or a method in its declaration to show its uses (only for package-level named struct types now).
+    If the name represents a method, in the uses page, click the _(method)_ text to show which interface methods the method implements.
-  * Click the name of a method specified in an interface type declaration to show the methods implementing it (only for package-level named interface types now)..
+  * Click the name of a method specified in an interface type declaration to show the methods implementing it (only for package-level named interface types now).
+    In the method-implementation page, click each the name of an interface method to show the uses of the interface method.
 * Shows code statistics ([demo](https://docs.go101.org/std/statistics.html)).
 * Supports generating static HTML docs pages, to avoid rebuilding the docs later.
   This is good for package developers to host docs of their own packages.